 - Sally asks Michael access to record the session.
 However, he denies this request by disabling recording privileges for attendees as he is about to share confidential information.

-- After the session ends, the malware manipulates Zoom so that the unauthorized recording of the session can be delivered to Sally in a location that she chose.
+- After the session ends, the malware manipulates Zoom so that the unauthorized recording can be delivered to Sally in a location that she chose.
 She now has access to a full decrypted session, including the chat that supposedly wasn’t recorded and all videos that were shared.
 If webcams had been used, she would have those videos, too.

-Attacks such as the one demonstrated above, which leverage trusted collaboration applications like Zoom to steal information, are particularly alarming.
+Weak spots such as the one demonstrated above, which leverage trusted collaboration applications like Zoom to steal information, are particularly alarming.
 As Zoom is trusted, signed, and perhaps even whitelisted in some cases, it won’t flag any alarms on detection logic that might be thrown with other recording software.
 Furthermore, similar techniques could also be used to turn Zoom into a RAT for full remote control for the adversary, which could be even more devastating.
 Traditional antivirus software would have no remedy for defending against this type of breach.
 Unlike these signature-based defenses, Morphisec’s Moving Target Defense technology is one of the few, if only solutions, that can defend against this type of threat.

 Morphisec’s Moving Target Defense Sets Decoy For Zoom Malware

-As the video depicts, we also ran the attack simulation a second time.
+As the video depicts, we also ran the invasion simulation a second time.
 The only difference with the simulation was using the Morphisec agent to protect the Zoom application.
-This approach immunizes Zoom against attacks such as this malware variant, which are attempting to abuse memory resources.
+This approach immunizes Zoom against attacks such as this variant, which are attempting to abuse memory resources.
 This is even with all the Windows 10 hardening features turned on, such as ASR and Defender AV.
 This Zoom malware completely bypasses even those strengthened Windows OS security features.

 With Moving Target Defense applied to harden Zoom, Sally tries to launch the attack and it fails.
 What she needs to use is hidden from her and morphed; what she actually attacked was a decoy that triggers the alert and sends any forensic data to the console for further investigation.

 The vast majority of cybercriminals follow usage patterns and build exploit tools that can be delivered via the documents, applications, and tools that are most widely used and most enterprises depend on.
-For a long time that has meant zero-day and unknown attacks delivered via traditional paths such as Office and Adobe.
+For a long time that has meant zero-day and unknown threats delivered via traditional paths such as Office and Adobe.

 However, with those business solutions increasingly hardened and patched to thwart advanced threats, and demand for remote collaboration tools rapidly increasing in response to the COVID-19 crisis, attackers are putting collaboration applications such as Zoom in their crosshairs.
-Given patching cycles are significantly slower for these types of applications, a layer of deterministic prevention to protect against in-memory and evasive malware attacks is urgently needed.
-This is why Morphisec’s moving target defense technology is so vital to protect the enterprise against advanced evasive attacks, extending automatic and deterministic hardening to critical applications in our increasingly work-from-home world.
+Given patching cycles are significantly slower for these types of applications, a layer of deterministic prevention to protect against in-memory and evasive security attacks is urgently needed.
+This is why Morphisec’s moving target defense technology is so vital to protect the enterprise against advanced evasive threats, extending automatic and deterministic hardening to critical applications in our increasingly work-from-home world.